LionGab/Lion/README.md

 4. **Browser Access**: Interactive mode gives Claude access to web search and browser tools that aren't available in headless API mode.

-5. **One-Click Execution**: While not fully automated, we've made it as simple as possible - the script pre-fills the entire coordination prompt, so you just press Enter to start.
+5. **One-Click Execution**: While not fully automated, we've made it as simple as possible - the script pre-fills the entire coordination prompt and Claude starts the research automatically.

 ## 📖 How It Works